Holgermueller/HolgerMueller-TechWriter/convert-csv-to-json/csvToJson.md

 # How to convert a CSV file to a JSON object with JavaScript on the client side

 A month or so ago, I was working on a project that required using data in a CSV file to create options on an HTML selector.
-I knew I could manually, painstakingly, hardcode the data into the HTML element.
+(You can check out that project [HERE](https://github.com/Holgermueller/courseraweatherapp)) I knew I could manually, painstakingly, hardcode the data into the HTML element.
 (And in the end, it might have even been the faster option.)
 But I didn’t want to do that.
-I knew there had to be a way to convert that data in the CSV file to a JSON object dynamically.
-However, in my research, I found a lot of solutions for how to do this in node, but nothing really for the frontend.
+I knew there had to be a way to convert the data in the CSV file to a JSON object dynamically.
+However, in my research, I found a lot of solutions for how to do this in the backend, but nothing really for the frontend.
 (If there is something else out there that shows how to do this, I missed it, most likely due to my lack of patience.)
 It was only through a few lucky guesses that I was able to come up with this solution.

 ## What do CSV and JSON mean?

 I’m not going to go too deep into the weeds about what CSV and JSON are.
 If you’re reading this, you probably know already, and you can feel free to skip ahead to the process.
+That said, here are some brief explanations.

 ### CSV